seclab-ucr/Patchlocator/README.md

 3. The patch-related upstream repositories in Patches info file.
 We can extract information of patch from it.

-**Note**: Please set the repo paths in ./helpers/helper_zz.py get_repopath() function.
+**Note**: Please set the repo paths in repo_path.txt.
 With this function we can get the path to the repository directory.
-The repo names in get_repopath() should be consistent with those in patch info file.
+The repo names in repo_path.txt should be consistent with those in patch info file.

 **usage**: